ucsb-seclab/greed/docs/docs/core.md

 >>> simgr.run()
 ```

 The simulation manager operates using `stashes`.
-You can imagine a stash as a "bucket" of SimStates generated by the simulation manager during symbolic execution.
-Every stash has a name.
-For instance, the stash 'active' contains all the SimStates that are currently progressed by the simulation manager.
+You can imagine a stash as a "bucket" of states generated by the simulation manager during symbolic execution.
+For example, the stash `active` contains all the states that are currently "active" in the simulation manager.
-Generally, the simulation manager takes every SimState(s) out of the 'active' stash, and 'step' each one of them individually to create a successor SimState.
-Another default stash is the 'revert' stash, we automatically place in this stash all the SimState that reach a `REVERT` opcode.
+The simulation manager will process (or "step") every state in the `active` stash individually to create a successor state.
+If the state has no successors, the simulation manager will move the state to the `deadended` stash.
+If the execution instead terminates with a `REVERT` opcode, the state will be moved to the `errored` stash.

-New exploration techniques can defined new stashes to implement more complicated program explorations.
+Exploration techniques can defined new stashes to implement more complicated program exploration strategies.

 ### Solver

 The default solver employed by greed is [Yices2](https://github.com/SRI-CSL/yices2) with `QF_ABV` logic.
-We made this decision based on the impressive results obtained at the latest SMT solving competition and the results showed by Frank et al. in [ETHBMC](https://www.usenix.org/system/files/sec20fall_frank_prepub_0.pdf).
+We made this decision based on the impressive results obtained in the latest SMT solving competition, and based on the results showed by Frank et al. in [ETHBMC](https://www.usenix.org/system/files/sec20fall_frank_prepub_0.pdf).
 That being said, greed offers a modular architecure and implementing support for a new solver backend is quite straigthforward.

 By default, we give unlimited time to the solver to solve the constraints.
-However, it can be sometimes helpful to just timeout after a certain amount of time.
+However, it can be sometimes helpful to timeout after a certain amount of time.
 You can do this by using the option `SOLVER_TIMEOUT`.
-Keep in mind that, when the timeout fires, the state will officially be reported as `unsat`.
+Keep in mind that, when the timeout fires, the state will be reported as `errored`.